Paul W. Baade: Between the wars

-Baade was then appointed Professor of Military Science & Tactics at Boston University and remained in this capacity until summer 1923, when he entered the course at Army Command and General Staff College at Fort Leavenworth, Kansas.
-Following the graduation one year later, he served in the Office of the Chief of Infantry under Major General Charles S. Farnsworth until he was sent to the Junior course at the Army War College in Washington, D.C. in June 1928.
-During his service in Washington, Baade also served as Army Athletic Officer during the 1924 Army and Navy in a football contest.
+Baade was then appointed Professor of Military Science & Tactics at Boston University and remained in this capacity until summer 1923, when he entered the course at the Army Command and General Staff College at Fort Leavenworth, Kansas.
+Following his graduation one year later, he served in the Office of the Chief of Infantry under Major General Charles S. Farnsworth until he was sent to the Junior course at the Army War College in Washington, D.C., in June 1928.
+During his service in Washington, Baade also served as Army Athletic Officer during the 1924 Army-Navy football game.

-He was promoted to the permanent rank of major in July 1927 shortly after his graduation from Army War College and assume duty with 29th Infantry Regiment at Fort Benning, Georgia.
-Baade served as regimental Plans & Training Officer until August 1935, when he was transferred to the staff of Sixth Corps Area as Assistant Chief of Staff for logistics under Major General Frank Ross McCoy.
+He was promoted to the permanent rank of major in July 1927 shortly after his graduation from the Army War College, amd assumed duties with the 29th Infantry Regiment at Fort Benning, Georgia.
+Baade served as regimental Plans & Training Officer until August 1935, when he was transferred to the staff of the Sixth Corps Area as Assistant Chief of Staff for logistics under Major General Frank Ross McCoy.
 He was promoted to lieutenant colonel on August 1, 1935.

-Baade assumed duty as Acting Chief of Construction Division, War Department General Staff in September 1936 and served in this capacity, until he assumed duty as Chief of Construction Division in June 1938.
-He was transferred to Fort Jay, New York in August 1939 and served as executive officer, 16th Infantry Regiment until June 1940, when assumed command of the regiment.
+Baade assumed duties as Acting Chief of the Construction Division, War Department General Staff, in September 1936 and served in this capacity until he became Chief of the Construction Division in June 1938.
+He was transferred to Fort Jay, New York in August 1939 and served as executive officer of the 16th Infantry Regiment until June 1940, when he assumed command of the regiment.
 Baade was promoted to colonel at the time.

-He served with the regiment during the Georgia and Louisiana maneuvers and following an appointment as commanding officer, Baade led his unit during the maneuvers in northern New York.
-He was then stationed with the regiment at Fort Devens until he was promoted to the temporary rank of brigadier general and appointed commanding general, Puerto Rico General Department in July 1940, with Henry B. Cheadle succeeding him in command of the 16th Infantry Regiment.
-His headquarters was located at Fort Buchanan and he also commanded the General Depot, and the Mobile Force there.
+He served with the regiment during maneuvers in Georgia and Louisiana, and following his appointment as commanding officer, Baade led his unit during maneuvers in northern New York.
+He was then stationed with the regiment at Fort Devens until he was promoted to the temporary rank of brigadier general and appointed commanding general of the Puerto Rico General Department in July 1940, with Henry B. Cheadle succeeding him in command of the 16th Infantry Regiment.
+His headquarters was located at Fort Buchanan and he also commanded the General Depot and the Mobile Force there.

 World War II

 Stateside service

-In July 1942, seven months after the United States entered World War II, Baade was ordered to Camp San Luis Obispo, California and assigned to the 35th Infantry Division, an Army National Guard formation, under Major General Maxwell Murray as the assistant division commander (ADC).
+In July 1942, seven months after the United States entered World War II, Baade was ordered to Camp San Luis Obispo, California, and assigned to the 35th Infantry Division, an Army National Guard formation, under Major General Maxwell Murray as the assistant division commander (ADC).
 Baade succeeded Murray in command of the division in January 1943, and received a promotion to major general one month later.
-He was succeeded as ADC of the division by Brigadier General John K. Rice until he was replaced by Brigadier General Edmund Sebree and he in turn by Brigadier General Butler B. Miltonberger.
+He was succeeded as ADC of the division by Brigadier General John K. Rice until the latter was replaced by Brigadier General Edmund Sebree, and he in turn by Brigadier General Butler B. Miltonberger.
 Baade led his division during the Tennessee Maneuvers between November 1943 and January 1944 and during mountain warfare training in the West Virginia Maneuver Area in February and March 1944.